st-tech/gatling-operator/docs/user-guide.md

 You also can set container images for Gatling load testing and rclone respectively in `.spec.podSpec.gatlingImage` and `.spec.podSpec.rcloneImage`.

 - `.spec.podSpec.gatlingImage`: It's an optional field for Gatling load testing container image and defaults to `ghcr.io/st-tech/gatling:latest`.
 You can add your custom image here.
 - `.spec.podSpec.rcloneImage`: It's an optional field for [rclone](https://rclone.org/) container image and defaults to `rclone/rclone:latest`.
-The rclone is used for uploading Gatling report files to and downloading them from cloud storages.
+The rclone is used for uploading Gatling report files to and downloading them from Cloud Storages.
 You can add your custom image here.

 #### Service Account for Gatling Runner Pod